-This specification sets out the requirements for the design, supply, fabrication, testing, delivery and installation of Modular Bridge Expansion Joints (MBEJ) covering both single and multiple support bar systems.
+This Technical Specification sets out the requirements for the design, supply, fabrication, testing, delivery and installation of Modular Bridge Expansion Joints (MBEJ) covering both single and multiple support bar systems.
 The MBEJ accommodates expansion, contraction and rotation of the bridge superstructure due to temperature and other effects.

-This technical specification shall be read in conjunction with MRTS01 Introduction to Technical Standards, MRTS50 Specific Quality System Requirements and other technical specifications as appropriate.
+This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications, MRTS50 Specific Quality System Requirements and other Technical Specifications as appropriate.

-This specification forms part of the Transport and Main Roads Specifications Manual.
+This Technical Specification forms part of the Transport and Main Roads Specifications Manual.